iip-ecosphere/platform/platform/examples/examples.python/README.md

 This example consists of several pieces:
   * An IVML configuration for the application in `src/main/easy/ExamplePython.ivml`.
   * An implementation of the Java services used in the application in `src/main/java`
   * `src/main/python/ExamplePythonService.py` the "AI" service realized in Python.
 Executing this example requires ***Python installed in your path***.
-As example, the service states a system dependency to Python 3.9, the minimum required version for the IIP-Ecosphere service environment.
+As example, the service states a system dependency to Python 3.9, the minimum required version for the oktoflow service environment.
 No further framework, e.g., numpy or tensorflow is required here (this will be subject to automatic container creation).
-  * `src/test/python` contains the IIP-Ecosphere service environment (from Maven, see below).
+  * `src/test/python` contains the oktoflow service environment (from Maven, see below).
   * A Maven assembly descriptor `src/main/assembly/python.xml` for packaging the Python service code into a ZIP (to be deployed, basis for the automated integration).
   * Two Maven profiles, one for obtaining the configuration meta-model / performing the instantiation as well as one for the application itself (executes the assembly descriptor).